Sen. Marshall to Newsmax: Farmers, Americans Will Lose Under Harris

-The Biden administration has been working against American farmers' interests for the past four years, and the proposals Vice Presdient Kamala Harris is making to regulate grocery prices will lead to even more lost profits and nationwide food shortages, Sen. Roger Marshall said on Newsmax Thursday.
+The Biden administration has been working against American farmers' interests for the past four years, and the proposals Vice President Kamala Harris is making to regulate grocery prices will lead to even more lost profits and nationwide food shortages, Sen. Roger Marshall told Newsmax on Thursday.

 "What's caused the prices to go up are her policies that attack American energy," the Kansas Republican told Newsmax's 'Wake Up America."
 "Energy is an inflation multiplier."